jkthorne/sox/README.md

 ## Specs

 Before running specs you should add your public key to the authorized keys.
-This makes setting up a socks for testing eaiser.
+Please read below if you have not previously set up a socks server for testing.
+Although I like Unit Test Spec SOCKS only use tools in the stdlib so this is written in spec style syntax.

 ### Runnning specs

-Please read below if you have not previuosly setup a socks server for testing.
-Although I like Unit Test Spec SOCKS trys and only use tools in the stdlib so this is written in spec style syntax.
+To run the test suite use the spec command built into crystal.

 ```bash
 crystal spec